jasboys/sycpiano/README.md

 # The official web page of pianist Sean Chen.

 This is a monorepo of all the parts that make up sycpiano.
-Uses [turborepo](https://turbo.build/) for task management.\
+Uses [turborepo](https://turbo.build/) for task management.
 This website backend is an [express](http://expressjs.com/) app with a PostgreSQL database.
-Migration is done by [dbmate](https://github.com/amacneil/dbmate).\
+Migration is done by [dbmate](https://github.com/amacneil/dbmate).
-The frontend is built with [react](https://facebook.github.io/react/) and built with [vite](https://vitejs.dev/).\
+The frontend is built with [react](https://facebook.github.io/react/) and built with [vite](https://vitejs.dev/).
-The admin panel uses [react-admin](https://marmelab.com/react-admin/) and built with [vite](https://vitejs.dev/).\
+The admin panel uses [react-admin](https://marmelab.com/react-admin/) and built with [vite](https://vitejs.dev/).
-Development is streamlined by [vite](https://vitejs.dev/).\
+Development is streamlined by [vite](https://vitejs.dev/).
-Use modern [yarn](https://yarnpkg.com/en/) for package management.\
+Use modern [yarn](https://yarnpkg.com/en/) for package management.
-Code is in [typescript](https://www.typescriptlang.org/) and styling is done in [emotion](https://github.com/emotion-js/emotion).\
+Code is in [typescript](https://www.typescriptlang.org/) and styling is done in [emotion](https://github.com/emotion-js/emotion).
-Deployment uses github actions.\
+Deployment uses github actions.
-Service is persisted with PM2.\
+Service is persisted with PM2.

 ## Getting Started
-Make sure at least version 16 of Node.js is installed.
+Make sure at least version 20 of Node.js is installed.

 ### Env file